JorgePe/EV3-Pybricks-Messaging/README.md

 - OCF 06 for LE Set Advertising Parameters
 - OCF 08 for LE Set Advertising Data
 - OCF 10 for LE Set Advertise Enable

+So broadcasting (i.e. advertising) is possible with just a small set of HCI commands.
+And the best part is this commands being essentially the same needed to implement a BLE beacon (Pybricks protocol is indeed just a particular implementation of a beacon) and there are several examples of doing it with a Raspberry Pi or a linux laptop.

 ### hcitool